lightbend/config/HOCON.md

    provide a config it would be loaded from files `application.{conf,json,properties}` on the classpath and then system property overrides are applied.
+ - the reference config may be different for different class loaders, since each jar may provide a `reference.conf` to go with the code in that jar.
- - a single JVM may have multiple application configs.
+ - a single JVM may have multiple application configs if it has multiple modules or contexts of some kind.

-The reference config should be merged and resolved first, and shared among all application configs.
+The reference config for a given class loader should be merged and resolved first, and may be shared among all application configs in that class loader.
 Substitutions in the reference config are not affected by any application configs, because the reference config should be resolved by itself.

 The application config should then be loaded, have the reference config added as a fallback, and have substitutions resolved.
 This